thejoshwolfe/yauzl/README.md

 ## Limitations

+The automated tests for this project run on node versions 12 and up.
+Older versions of node are not supported.

 ### Files corrupted by the Mac Archive Utility are not my problem

 For a lengthy discussion, see [issue #69](https://github.com/thejoshwolfe/yauzl/issues/69).